drseg/swift-fsm/README.md

 // 💥 error: logical clash
 ```

-Though the two transitions are distinct from one another, logically they cannot co-exist - the `.coin` event must lead either to the `.unlocked` state or to the `.locked` state.
+Though the two transitions are distinct, they cannot co-exist - the `.coin` event must lead either to the `.unlocked` state or to the `.locked` state.
 It cannot lead to both.

 #### FSMValue - incorrect use of .any

-Because `.any` matches all cases, the following would throw an error:
+Because `.any` matches all cases, the following would throw:

 ```swift
 try turnstile.buildTable(initialState: .locked) {